Different Types of Mosquitoes and Their Dangers

 2. Asian Tiger

-The Asian tiger mosquito is one of the most abundant in this state.
+The Asian tiger mosquito is one type of mosquito that is very abundant in this state.
 They love the wet and warm weather of the summers here.
 You can identify them easily by their appearance.
 They have a solid black body with white stripes.
 They’re quite small measuring at only two-tenths of an inch.

 While they may be small, their danger level is great.
 They love stagnant water to lay their eggs on, and they carry diseases like encephalitis, West Nile, and even Zika virus.
 Sadly, there are no medications that can cure Zika, and it’s been known to cause serious birth defects in unborn children.

-It’s essential to protect yourself from this pest by getting rid of any bird baths around your home, as well as empty flower pots that can collect water.
+It’s essential to protect yourself from this pest by getting rid of any standing water around your home.
 Also, if you’re going to spend time outdoors, make sure you wear protective clothing.

 3. Cattail Mosquitoes

-They tend to be more active during the evening hours, and the adults are the ones that love being in the forests.
-Watch out for the female, which tends to be a bit larger than the males, as she is the most aggressive towards humans.
+They tend to be more active during the evening hours, and are often found in forests.
+Females tend to be a bit larger than the males and can be the most aggressive towards humans.

 Using traditional insecticides hasn’t always been effective in eradicating the problem with cattail mosquitoes.
 Rather, scientists have found that controlling cattail growth proves to be the best option.
 Having excessive overgrowth of cattails is just asking for trouble.

-People love to jump to conclusions, so there is a great deal of misconceptions out there about these insects.
+People love to jump to conclusions, so there are a great deal of misconceptions out there about all of these different types of mosquitoes.
 First and foremost, mosquitoes do love blood, but they don’t need it to survive.
-They can live with or without human or pet contact.
+They can live with or without touching humans or pets.

-It’s the female who has an appetite for blood, and she is the only one that can bite.
-Once she lays a batch of eggs, she will go in search of more blood to keep the fertility process going.
-Sadly, she lives only to reproduce, and her life span is a short two-weeks.
+Once a female lays a batch of eggs, she will go in search of more blood to keep the fertility process going.
+Interestingly enough, she lives to reproduce and only has a two-week lifespan.

 You can see how dangerous the mosquito is to your wellbeing, so it’s important to be proactive.
-First, while bird baths and koi ponds are nice, they pose a risk.
-Get rid of anything that can collect standing water and can be a breeding ground for these insects.
+First, while bird baths and koi ponds are nice, they do pose a risk.
+Getting rid of anything that can collect standing water and be a breeding ground for these insects is a great start.

-Second, if you notice a large number of mosquitoes around your property, it’s best to call a New Jersey pest control company to help.
-We can spray the area to eradicate the population and lessen the risks to your health.
+Second, if you notice a large number of mosquitoes around your property, it’s best to call us to help.
+Our team will spray the area to eradicate the population and lessen the risks to your health.
 We can kill mosquitoes in all stages of development, which is essential for your safety.

-There’s no need to take unnecessary risks.
+There’s no need to take unnecessary risks with any of these mosquito species.
 Our team can help keep you and your home safe.
 Call us today to discuss how we can assist.